 The Doctoral Portfolio Program in Romance Linguistics is administered by Dr. Cinzia Russi (French and Italian) in conjunction with the Portfolio Executive Committee.
 The Portfolio Executive Committee must approve each student’s specialization and certify the completion of the portfolio.

-1. Complete four thematically related courses, for a total of twelve credit hours in approved graduate level courses.
+1. Complete four thematically related courses, for a total of twelve credit hours in approved graduate-level courses.
 These twelve credit hours can include three hours from one independent study (Conference Course) or directed reading with an affiliated faculty member.
 Under recommendation of the program supervisor and upon approval of the executive committee, three of the twelve credit hours can be at the undergraduate upper-division level.
 Two courses must be taken outside the students' home department.